MEDITATION

 We offer a range of Buddhist meditation classes and other events, both at the Centre in Exeter and in other towns in Devon.
 All our courses and events give practical methods to relax, develop inner peace and facilitate a creative response to the challenges of modern life.
 Everyone can benefit and is very welcome to attend – you do not need to be a Buddhist.
-See you soon!
+We look forward to meeting you!

-@ Pure Land Buddhist Centre, 55 Union Road, Exeter
+@ Kadampa Meditation Centre, Exeter, 55 Union Road, Exeter

 Session one 10 – 10.45am